 If you're researching other frameworks that can help you build API-only apps, I suggest reviewing:

 - Sinatra Framework if you know Ruby and don't want to deal with the Rails community.

 - ExpressJS with Passport Local API if you're a fan of building apps using a single language.

-- Amazon Lambda with AWS API Gateway if you'd rather not manage a web sever.
+- Amazon Lambda with AWS API Gateway if you'd instead not manage a web server.

 - Python Django if you know Python or prefer elegance.